Actively Recruiting

 • Patients with a history of refractory or unexplained chronic cough

-• Normal chest X-ray within the last 5 years
+• Normal chest X-ray within the past 5 years

-• No airflow obstruction (FEV1/FVC ratio above lower limit of normal)
+• No evidence of airflow obstruction with FEV1/FVC ratio above lower limit of normal

-• Cough severity visual analogue scale 40 mm or higher at screening
+• Cough severity of 40 mm or higher on a visual analogue scale at screening

 • Healthy controls with no history of chronic cough, asthma, COPD, bronchiectasis, or interstitial lung disease

-• Healthy controls with no airflow obstruction (FEV1/FVC ratio above lower limit of normal)
+• Healthy controls with no evidence of airflow obstruction

 Not Eligible